-This weekend as I embarked on my crochet adventures, I was conscious not only of the deadline for the North Carolina State Fair which looms larger each day, but also that this summer is drawing to a close.
+This weekend as I embarked on my crochet adventures, I was conscious not only of the deadline for the North Carolina State Fair which looms larger each day, but also that summer 2015 is drawing to a close.

 This weekend, I continued to focus on making the granny squares that will fill the rather large spaces between the crochet objects that represent some aspect of my grandmother’s life, and yesterday, I completed work on crocheting and weaving in the center end of 144 one-round granny squares that figure prominently into one panel of the project.

 Here is how they looked on my front porch yesterday afternoon as they (and I) basked in what remained of the summer sun: